Adjust your account settings and learn about site functionality.

 If you want to change your username, you can do this yourself through the following steps:

-- Log into your Geocaching.com account and click on the gear icon in the upper right corner.
+- Log into your Geocaching.com account and click on the arrow in upper right corner.
+Select "Account Settings."

 - In the "Profile Information" tab, you can type a new username in the "Username" field.